Helmuth-von-Moltke/m165/kn02/readme.md

 ```
 A mission has one or more ships involved.
 A dock holds and supplies one or more ships.
+A ship can be involved in any number of missions.
 A ship has one or more sailors assigned.
 ```